Skip to main content

 • Painted or stained wood

-• Moldy wood (health hazard)
+• Moldy wood (health hazard and off-flavors)

 • Unknown wood species